guidefari/here_hugo/content/posts/predatory-ux.md

 If the dock is full, and that last spot is taken up by an App that's not developed by Apple, it will get replaced by Apple Music.

 ### Then again
-All of these patterns could be data backed, sensible defaults🤷🏽‍♂️Apple is good at that.
+This pattern could be a data backed, sensible default🤷🏽‍♂️Apple is good at that.